 Contrary to the beliefs of many, smoking is not a drug addiction similar to the addictions to heroin and cocaine.
-If it were, I would have had to go into a detox center to stop smoking.
+If it were, I would have had to go to a detox center to stop smoking.

 2. Smoking Is an Acquired Psychological Social Habit

-People are not born or inherit genes which predispose them to being a slave to a cigarette.
+People are not born or inherit genes which predispose them to be a slave to a cigarette.
 Smoking is an acquired psychological social habit which one develops usually with a little pressure from peers.
 If one were not in the presence of smoking friends, a person would most likely not start smoking.

 3. Smoking Is an Important Part of One's Daily Routine

 While I was a smoker, I always had to have a cigarette right after I got up in the morning, after meals, and at intervals of approximately one hour.
-This is because one has nicotine in the blood stream, and one must maintain this nicotine level without feeling psychologically disturbed.
+This is because one has nicotine in the bloodstream, and one must maintain this nicotine level without feeling psychologically disturbed.

 4. How One Can Stop Smoking